buildthenmarket/Health-and-Fitness/Mental Health/Anxiety.md

+**Doubt signifies areas for growth.** Reframe doubts as exciting opportunities to expand your comfort zone and capabilities.

 From a psychological and psychiatric perspective, **self-loathing** refers to a pervasive and intense negative self-regard, often characterized by severe self-criticism, feelings of worthlessness, self-disgust, and a profound sense of inadequacy.
 While not a standalone diagnostic category in the DSM-5 (Diagnostic and Statistical Manual of Mental Disorders, 5th Edition), it is a significant transdiagnostic symptom and often a core feature of various mental health conditions.

-Here's a breakdown using relevant terms:

 **Psychological and Psychiatric Terms related to Self-Loathing:**